ccnfac/AIeyes/README.md

 ## 🚀 Why AI Eyes?

-AI Eyes transforms your field of vision into a smart sensor network blending night vision, radar, thermal detection, and augmented situational overlays into a single rugged device.
-Whether monitoring a school hallway or securing a battlefield rooftop, AI Eyes enables edge native threat recognition with instant access to a Camera Network of surveillance options.
+AI Eyes transforms your field of vision into a smart sensor network blending night vision, radar, and augmented situational overlays into a single rugged device.
+Whether monitoring a school hallway or securing a rooftop, AI Eyes enables edge native object recognition with instant access to a network of surveillance options.

 ---